shivannis/xandr-docs-public/xandr-docs/articles/monetize/setting-up-24-7-media-inventory-through-the-microsoft-ad-exchange.md

    > [!NOTE]
    > **Microsoft Advertsing Exchange (Seller 280)** is included by default in any non-targeted campaign, so it is not necessary to specify this targeting unless you wish to dedicate budgets specifically to this source.

-## Target all Microsoft advertising exchange inventory but exclude 24/7 media inventory
+## Target all Microsoft Advertising Exchange inventory but exclude 24/7 media inventory

 You can choose all Microsoft Ad Exchange inventory while excluding all 24/7 Media inventory.
 The steps are as follows: